anamatoso/connectivity-analysis-diffusion/README.md

     ├── sub-controlXXX                                         # Anatomic imge folder
         └── sub-controlXXX_restored-MPRAGE_brain.nii.gz        # T1-weighted image
     └── ...
-├── matrix_data                                                # Output data folder (created automatically)
+├── matrix_data                                                # Output data folder (will be created automatically) ├── streamline_count                                           # Output streamline count folder (will be created automatically)
-├── streamline_count
     └── streamline_count_JHUlabels
         ├── sub-controlXXX_ses-[SESSION]_JHUlabels.txt
         └── ...
-├── main.m                                                     # Main MATLAB script for the connectivity analysis ├── streamline_count_analysis.m                                # Matlab script to analyse the streamline count ├── dados_clinicos_[GROUP].csv                                 # CSVs that contain the clinical data of each group (patients and controls)
+├── 03_connectivity_analysis.m                                 # MATLAB script for the connectivity analysis
+├── 04_streamline_count_analysis.m                             # Matlab script to analyse the streamline count ├── dados_clinicos_[GROUP].csv                                 # CSVs that contain the clinical data of each group (patients and controls)
 └── ...                                                        # Other files and folders
 ```

 ### Tractography
-Run the file `tractography.sh` for every patient folder you have with dMRI data (sub-controlXXX_ses-[SESSION]).
+Run the file `01_tractography.sh` for every patient folder you have with dMRI data (sub-controlXXX_ses-[SESSION]).

 Should your directory structure be different, just change Step 1 accordingly so that the variables point to the correct files.

-Then run the `count_streamlines.sh` file which will create the streamline_count folder that will store the number of streamlines in each region of the JHUlabels white matter atlas.
+Then run the `02_count_streamlines.sh` file which will create the streamline_count folder that will store the number of streamlines in each region of the JHUlabels white matter atlas.

 ### Connectivity Analysis
 You'll need MATLAB installed (I used the 2023a version, but older versions should also work) as well as the NBS toolbox.
-Then open MATLAB, go into the repository and run connectivity_analysis.m and streamline_count_analysis.m.
+Then open MATLAB, go into the repository and run `03_connectivity_analysis.m` and `04_streamline_count_analysis.m`.

 Note: don't forget to add the NBS folder and the auxilliary functions folder to the PATH in MATLAB before running the files.